AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 OpenSSH_7.2p2 Ubuntu-4ubuntu2.4, OpenSSL 1.0.2g  1 Mar 2016
 ```

+> :beginner: The version of a program is important to know because the same program might have been updated with new features that are only available in certain versions of it.
+In this case, we see that the version of our SSH suite is `OpenSSH_7.2p2` ("OpenSSH version 7.2 patch level 2").
+This output also shows us the operating system on which we are running SSH ("Ubuntu"), along with the versions of one of the most important components of the SSH suite itself, OpenSSL ("`OpenSSL 1.0.2g`").
+OpenSSL is the program that provides many other programs with their cryptographic capabilities, and could be the topic of a whole other guide.
+It also has a command line interface, which you can learn some more about from its manual page (`man openssl`).
+Finally, we see the date on which this specific SSH suite was built: March 1, 2016.

 Immediately after this, we see `ssh` telling us it is loading its configuration files:

 ```